moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 This page outlines GitLab's standardized benchmarks for evaluating AI features throughout the development lifecycle.
 These metrics are designed to be approachable for all teams while aligning with industry best practices for AI evaluation.

+## Challenges with evaluating features
+- Non-deterministic outputs are difficult to test due to the variance in responses
+- Speed of industry advancements sometimes require reworking features mid-development
+- High quality evaluations require time, focus and attention to detail

 ## Key Principles

 - Focus on end-user value and impact